 Several recent studies have explored the use of acupuncture to treat polycystic ovary syndrome with encouraging results.
-We see quite a number of women who are suffering from PCOS at the Yinova Center and have found that a combination of acupuncture and Chinese herbs can be really helpful for managing a number of side effects.
-PCOS is a complex endocrine and metabolic syndrome that affects 5% – 10% of women of reproductive age and is characterized by small ovarian cysts, irregular menstrual cycles, abnormal hair growth, acne, and metabolic problems leading to weight gain.
+We see quite a number of patients who are suffering from PCOS at the Yinova Center and have found that a combination of acupuncture and Chinese herbs can be really helpful for managing a number of side effects.
+PCOS is a complex endocrine and metabolic syndrome that affects 5% – 10% of women* of reproductive age and is characterized by small ovarian cysts, irregular menstrual cycles, abnormal hair growth, acne, and metabolic problems leading to weight gain.
 The cysts associated with PCOS cause a hormone imbalance that means that sufferers have increased male sex hormones.
 This can disturb ovulation and lead to infertility.
-Women who suffer from PCOS also have a higher risk of developing hypertension and diabetes and are at an increased risk of heart disease.
+People who suffer from PCOS also have a higher risk of developing hypertension and diabetes and are at an increased risk of heart disease.

 A study at Goteborg University in Sweden showed that electro-acupuncture may help some women* with PCOS to ovulate.
 Electro-acupuncture was developed in China as an alternative to manipulating acupuncture needles by hand.
 It involves the application of a pulsating electrical current to acupuncture needles as a means of stimulating the acupuncture points.